-- Green FADING-The controller has entered the stand by (S3) state. - OFF-The controller is powered off. - Red BLINKING-The controller detected a power rail fault when trying to boot. - Red Solid-The controller detected a thermal fault and has shut down to protect the system. - The DRIVE LED indicates when an access to the internal hard disk is occurring. - The USER1 LED is a bi-color green/yellow LED.
+- A controller reset push button (press the button to generate a reset to the controller) - Two front panel LEDs that show PC status - The DRIVE LED indicates when an access to the internal hard disk is occurring. - The PWR OK/FAULT LED indicates the status of the controller.
+The LED indicates one of the following states: - Green ON steady-PXI Express and onboard power is on and within regulation limits. - Green BLINKING-One of the onboard power supplies is operating outside of the normal limits or the system power supply is out of regulation. - OFF-The controller is powered off. - Red BLINKING-The controller detected a power rail fault when trying to boot. - The USER1 LED is a bi-color green/yellow LED.
 You can define the USER1 LED to meet the needs of your LabVIEW application. - The USER2 LED is a bi-color green/yellow LED.
 You can define the USER2 LED to meet the needs of your LabVIEW application.